You are currently viewing Bolster Pillow | Step by Step Tutorial with Video

 Bolster Pillow Piping

-Begin by stitching together the 2″ sides to form a continuous loop, right sides together.
+Begin by stitching together the 2″ wide piping fabric to form a continuous loop, right sides together.

 Cut a 26″ length of cording (determined by the circumference of the bolster pillow).